blueblueblu3/C_U_L8R/README.md

 The workflow is highly customisable, allowing the user to tailor the experience.
 Even the glitter is customisable!
 This workflow remixes the archive, allowing the user to experience it in a different fashion, and transforming it into another experience, rather than just a static folder.
 The outcome can also be exported as a video, which allows the user to share it further, keeping the archive alive.

+## Getting started:

+Download the file _"c u l8r V1"_; this is a TouchDesiger file, so to run it you will need to install it: https://derivative.ca/
-You can view a tutorial on how to use this program here: https://youtu.be/MY8pdXI6mW4

-_The ultra immersive version: https://youtu.be/Qj6FsF5qS2Y_
+You can view a tutorial on how to use _"c u l8r V1"_ here: https://youtu.be/MY8pdXI6mW4 _For the ultra immersive version: https://youtu.be/Qj6FsF5qS2Y_

 ## Conclusion:
 This project has reconnected me with my blog’s archive, though the workflow I’ve seen posts I had made ages ago, and surprised myself by remembering the context go many oof them.